 I was born in Bangkok, Thailand in 1986.
 My first school was Assumption College in Bangkok where I spent eleven memorable years.
-During high school, I was included in the Special Project for Outstanding Student (SPS), which allowed me to finish high school within two instead of three years.
+During high school, I was included in the Special Project for Outstanding Student (SPS), which allowed me to finish high school within two years instead of three.

-To follow my interest in computer and technology, I went to Faculty of Engineering, Chulalongkorn University in Bangkok, Thailand.
-During my four years at Chulalongkorn University, I was involved in many activities and competitions.
+To follow my interest in computer, I went to Faculty of Engineering, Chulalongkorn University in Bangkok, Thailand.
 In my sophomore year, I won the DTAC & Nokia iAwards, a national mobile software competition.
 In my junior and senior years, I was a member of Plasma-Z, a robot soccer team that won the RoboCup Thailand Championship and continued to the world stage by winning the third place from World Robocup 2006 in Bremen, Germany.

-After I received my Bachelor degree in Computer Engineering (with first-class honor) from Chulalongkorn University in 2007, I came to the U.S. to continue my study.
+After receiving a Computer Engineering degree (with first-class honor) from Chulalongkorn University in 2007, I came to the U.S. to continue my study.
 I earned my Master degree in Computer Science from the University of Maryland, College Park in 2009.
-I decide to continue for a PhD and spent most of my time at the Human-Computer Interaction Lab.
+I decide to continued for a PhD and spent most of my time at the Human-Computer Interaction Lab.

 Greg Harrington Award for Excellence in Visualization Research from the National Academy of Sciences Transportation Research Board (TRB)

 Winner of "Information" Awards in DTAC&Nokia iAwards